KBoehme/TnSeq-Pipeline/README.md

 ### 2. Get Bowtie2

-See the Bowtie2 [homepage](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and [download link](http://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.2.4/) for information and instructions on how to install Bowtie2.
+See the Bowtie2 [homepage](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and [download link](http://sourceforge.net/projects/bowtie-bio/files/bowtie2/) for information and instructions on how to install the latest version of Bowtie2.

 This script relies on Bowtie2 in order to map reads.
 Make sure it is installed and the executable is in the PATH.
 You should be able to run it simply by typing:
 ```